The Beached Ring

 Leroy continues:

-In November of 1998, I wore the ring on a trip with John Fields Golf team to the Stan Sheriff Classic Golf Invitational.
-On the trip it was my job to supervise their study sessions since finals were only weeks away.
+In November of 1998, I wore the ring on a trip with the John Fields Golf team to the Stan Sheriff Classic Golf Invitational.
+On the trip, it was my job to supervise their study sessions since finals were only weeks away.
 Coach Fields’ wife, Pearl, and my wife, Nancy (an academic advisor in History at UT) were chaperones for the very long plane trip and the stay in the Maui Prince Hotel, southwest side of Maui.

 During my one and only brief swim in the crescent beach (Maluaka), the ring slipped off in a wave.
 We looked for it in the water near the shore but to no avail.
 Over the years, we often wondered if anyone would ever find the ring.

-I believe the ring probably was found very close to where it was originally lost.
+I believe the ring was probably found very close to where it was originally lost.
 Putting all the facts together as well as seeing the picture of adorable 5 year old Harper wearing the gigantic ring (to make sure that pirates didn’t get it again) was a blast.

 Thank you to Jesse, Rob, Billy and all who those who made this fun story come full circle after 21 years.